 These questions are in the back of the book, but I’ll put them here for you to print out for your book club meeting.

-Read an excerpt from Summer of Fortune HERE
+Read an excerpt from Home for Christmas HERE